Zhao Yun: Early career under Gongsun Zan

 Zhao Yun was from Zhending County, Changshan Commandery.
-The Zhao Yun Biezhuan described his physical appearance as follows: eight chi tall (approximately 1.85 metres or 6 feet), with majestic and impressive looks.
+The Zhao Yun Biezhuan described his physical appearance as follows: eight chi tall (approximately 1.84 metres), with majestic and impressive looks.

 After receiving a recommendation from the Administrator of Changshan Commandery to serve in the government, Zhao Yun led a small group of volunteers to join Gongsun Zan, a warlord in You Province.
 Around the time, the warlord Yuan Shao had experienced a surge in fame after his recent appointment as the Governor of Ji Province, so Gongsun Zan was worried that many people in You Province would choose to serve under Yuan Shao instead of him.

 When Zhao Yun showed up with his volunteers, Gongsun Zan asked him mockingly: "I heard that all those in your home province wanted to serve the Yuans.
 Why did you have a change of heart, and decide to correct your mistake?"
-Zhao Yun replied: "The Empire is in a state of chaos and it is unclear who is right and who is wrong.
+Zhao Yun replied: "The Empire is in a state of chaos, and it is unclear who is right and who is wrong.
 The people are in danger.
 Those in my home province, after careful deliberation, decided to follow a lord who governs with benevolence.
 Therefore, I chose to join you, General, instead of Lord Yuan."
 Gongsun Zan then accepted him.
 Zhao Yun later fought on Gongsun Zan's side in some battles against rival forces.